ankur-gupta/async/docs/suspendables/cooking-is-like-programming.md

 ## Footnotes
 [^1]:
     The `make_salad` example is, in fact, an ideal use-case for threads.
-Multithreading was available [before](https://en.wikipedia.org/wiki/Thread_(computing)) multicore processors were available with the primary motivation to interleave unrelated tasks on the single CPU core.
+Multithreading was available [before](https://en.wikipedia.org/wiki/Thread_(computing)) multicore processors were available.
+The primary motivation for multiple threads back then was to interleave unrelated tasks on the single CPU core.
 See [Thinking Outside the Synchronisation Quadrant - Kevlin Henney - YouTube](https://www.youtube.com/watch?v=2yXtZ8x7TXw&feature=emb_title).
 [^2]:
     It is well-known that boiling uncut and unpeeled potatoes makes for a poorer recipe.
 [^3]: